Student Arts Coalition

 Student Arts Coalition Board

-The Student Arts Coalition acts as the companion board to the Arts Council Executive Committee and discuss collaborative ideas and challenges facing BC student artists.
-The board focuses on two objectives, Advocating Creativity and Critical Conversations.
+The Student Arts Coalition acts as the companion board to the Arts Council Executive Committee and discusses collaborative ideas and challenges facing BC student artists.
+The board focuses on three objectives, Advocating Creativity, Critical Conversations, and the BC Arts Journal.

-The Student Arts Coalition plans, organizes and produces numerious events, tablings and marketing campaings across campus focusing on advocating for the arts.
-These events focus on everyone's right to experience creativity and culture, express themselves creatively, and see their culture reflected in artisitic expression.
-In addition, they connect our community through community-based arts activities that focuas on cultural engagement and creative expression, which are integral to our community's social well-being and formation through meaningful activities.
+The Student Arts Coalition plans, organizes and produces numerous events, tablings and marketing campaigns across campus focusing on advocating for the arts.
+These events focus on everyone's right to experience creativity and culture, express themselves creatively, and see their culture reflected in artistic expression.
+In addition, they connect our community through community-based arts activities that focus on cultural engagement and creative expression, which are integral to our community's social well-being and formation through meaningful activities.

 Critical Conversations: Arts and Social Justice Initiative